Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Frequently Asked Questions (FAQs)

-As e-commerce matures, customers prioritize predictable delivery over fast but uncertain timelines.
-Reliable delivery reduces missed attempts, improves satisfaction, and lowers operational costs.
+As e-commerce matures, enterprise shippers and their end customers prioritize predictable delivery over fast but uncertain timelines.
+Research shows 72% of online shoppers prefer a guaranteed delivery window over raw speed.
+Reliable delivery reduces missed first attempts (each costing £11.60), improves customer satisfaction, and lowers operational costs—making it a more defensible competitive advantage than speed alone.

-6. What are the key KPIs for last-mile delivery performance?
+7. What are the key KPIs for CEP execution reliability?

 MEET THE AUTHOR